oseahumhen/customer-entertainer-decider/README.md

 # customer-entertainer-decider

-A console app used to determine customers to be entertained based on maximum allowed travel distance.
+A console app used to determine customers to be entertained based on maximum allowed travel distance from a given destination latitude and longitude value.

 ## Installation Steps
 1. Install Python3.7 on your machine.